 Sources of Error

-The following sources of error are commonly seen in most parts, but must be analysed in the context of each part individually in order to determine if they are significant or negligible.
+The following sources of error are commonly seen in most parts, but must be analyzed in the context of each part individually in order to determine if they are significant or negligible.

 Machine tool compliance